zayamatias/retroscraper-rpie/README.md

 ### To be used with retropie_setup

-Download retroscraper.sh and copy it to your RetroPie supplemetary directory, usually:
+Download retroscraper.sh and copy it to your RetroPie supplementary directory, usually:

 /home/pi/RetroPie/scriptmodules/supplementary

-Run retropie setup and go to manage optiona packages.
-By the bottom of the list you should see the retroscraper function.
+Run retropie setup and go to manage optional packages.
+By the bottom of the list, you should see the retroscraper function.

 Install it and once done go to configure/options to run it.